Anand (actor): Early and personal life

 Anand was born in Hyderabad as the youngest of four sons.
 His father V. S. Bharathi, worked for Brooke Bond India Ltd, and his mother Rajalakshmi is a house wife.
 His brothers are B. Ramesh, a Vice President of Finance with Times of India, Dr. B. Suresh, a teacher at English Vivekananda College, and Bharat Arun, a former Indian cricketer and now bowling coach for Indian cricket team.
 Anand also owns a restaurant named Zenzerro in Thiruvananthapuram.

-Anand is married to actress Poornima since 2009.
+Anand has been married to actress Poornima since 2002.